CaptainProton42/SphereScaper/README.md

 1. Start with a triangulation (in this case triangles in a hexagon)
 2. Remove random edges triangles to create quads (we will now have a grid consisting of mostly quads but also some triangles)
 3. Subdivide *all quads and triangles* into new quads
-4. Relax the grid to make it look more natural
+4. Relax the mesh to make it look more natural

 So now that we know the basic algorithm for meshes in a plane, what do we need to do to adapt it for a sphere?